imagekit-developer/imagekit-nodejs/README.md

 **Delete Folder**

-This will delete the specified folder and all nested files & folders as per [API documentation here](https://docs.imagekit.io/api-reference/media-api/delete-folder).
+This will delete the specified Folder and all nested files & folders as per [API documentation here](https://docs.imagekit.io/api-reference/media-api/delete-folder).

 ```js
 // Using Callback Function